 For a printable PDF of the Spring Workforce Development and Community Education course book, please click here.

 In this course you will learn the basics of sewing including the differences between threads and fabrics, and more.
 The instructor will also teach students anything they want to know about their machine.
 Students will make a simple tote bag as they learn the basics of sewing.
 All students must bring in their own sewing machine and the following supplies: a seam ripper, thread, scrap fabric, pins and a pin cushion, measuring tape and scissors.
-Students may contact the instructor at firstname.lastname@example.org with any questions regarding the course or the supply list.
-This course is taught by Fatima Bey, who has been sewing and crocheting since she was 10 years old.
-She was the Alterations Manager at David’s Bridal for 10 years and teaches sewing throughout the Capital Region.
+Students may contact the instructor at email@example.com with any questions regarding the course or the supply list.
+This course is taught by Fatima Bey, who has been sewing since she was 10 years old.
+She was the Alterations Manager at David’s Bridal for 10 years, owns her own dressmaking business, and teaches sewing throughout the Capital Region.
 Click here to register.

 BEAUTY MAKEUP TECHNIQUES

 This course will be taught at The Makeup Curio, located at 510 State St., Schenectady, N.Y., 12305.

 Take time for yourself, gain confidence and explore the essential beauty techniques that work for your face.
 This course is tailored to provide you with the skills to transform yourself.
 Topics include smoky eyes, contouring, camouflaging and skin care.
 The instructor will teach students to properly use their own makeup.
 This course is taught by Jenn Dugan, the owner of the Makeup Curio.
 She has been transforming clients for weddings, special occasions, proms, etc. for more than 10 years.
 She is a NYS Licensed Esthetician.
 Click here to register.

 Thursdays, February 7 – March 14